- Find a Trail

 The Lower Las Vegas Wash Trail is a popular recreational trail in the Las Vegas area, the impressive result of a multi-jurisdictional collaboration between Clark County and the cities of Las Vegas and North Las Vegas.
 Nearly the entire trail follows the Lower Las Vegas Wash, an urban river that carries excess water from the region into Lake Mead.

-Three disconnected segments of the paved trail are currently open, although the full project is scheduled for completion in 2018.
-The longest stretch begins in North Las Vegas at W. Tropical Parkway and extends southeast along the dry riverbed to N. Lamb Boulevard in Las Vegas.
+In North Las Vegas, the trail picks up at W. Tropical Parkway and extends southeast along the dry riverbed to N. Lamb Boulevard in Las Vegas.
 Roughly two miles in, the trail passes Sandstone Ridge Park, with a bridge over the waterway providing direct access.
 The park offers public restrooms, ball fields and basketball courts.

 As the path continues its winding route through residential areas and desert landscaping, you can find comfort in the drinking fountains and shaded shelters along the trail.
 Between Camino Al Norte and N. Commerce Street, the trail emerges into Craig Ranch Regional Park.
 The sprawling, 170-acre park—once home to a golf course—now offers a host of recreational amenities, as well as a tree grove, central plaza and gardens.